 This service allows, for example, interested organizations or individuals to peruse a standard before its purchase.
-The ILNAS e-Shop offers then the possibility to buy the relevant standards in electronic format at competitive prices.
+The ILNAS e-Shop83 offers then the possibility to buy the relevant standards in electronic format at competitive prices.

-5.1.6 SMART ICT STANDARDIZATION RESEARCH RESULTS
+5.1.6.Smart ICT Standardization Research Results

 ILNAS is currently developing a joint research program with the University of Luxembourg (Interdisciplinary Centre for Security, Reliability and Trust - SnT).
-It will be dedicated to reinforce the collaboration in the domain of Smart ICT for Business Innovation through Technical Standardization and will focus on Digital Trust for Smart ICT.
+In this context, an agreement was signed in May 2017, to reinforce the collaboration of the organizations in the domain of Smart ICT for Business Innovation through Technical Standardization.
+The research program focuses on Digital Trust for Smart ICT.
 From one side, through the results of the research, this program will support the evolution of the academic program of the Certificate Smart ICT for Business Innovation.
 From the other side, it will serve as a basis for a future Master Program Smart Secure ICT for Business Innovation (expected in 2019).
-In this context, three PhD students will be involved for research work on dedicated Smart ICT topics: Cloud Computing, Internet of Things and Big Data.
+In this context, three PhD students are involved for research work on dedicated Smart ICT topics: Cloud Computing, Internet of Things and Big Data.